• Skip to primary navigation

 I like to marinate the tempeh in a mix of tamari, sesame oil, and mirin, before frying off the pieces to crisp them up.
 I then use the leftover marinade to build the teriyaki sauce, which goes into the pan at the end to bring it all together.

-For a slightly different tempeh recipe, take a look at this creamy tempeh pasta with tarragon sauce.
+For different takes on tempeh, take a look at this grilled tempeh, meat-free jambalaya, and creamy tempeh pasta.

 What is tempeh?